 The initial PackOut Modular Storage System consists of 8 products – 3 tool boxes, 2 organizers, and 3 storage totes.
 All of the items in the PackOut line are built with an emphasis on convenience, organization, and durability.
 Since then, however, the system has expanded almost exponentially.

-We’re going to break down the PackOut system in a couple of phases.
+We’re going to break down our review of the Milwaukee Packout system in a couple of phases.
 First, we’ll look at each class of storage as a group.
 If you want to see the specific details of any individual piece, check out Page 2.

 Milwaukee PackOut Modular Storage System Tool Boxes